A IS FOR AGRICULTURE, AMISH, & ARCHAEOLOGY

 BIRDS.
 Bird watching is popular and there are many

 Birding Trails.
 The State Bird is the

-Arkansas has many
+Arkansas has a variety of many

 covered bridges and

 Big Dam Bridge is the longest pedestrian/bicycle bridge in North America that has never been used by cars or trucks.
 The